 Unfortunately the minibus will not be available for society bookings for the foreseeable future, as social distancing is not possible in the vehicle

 What's happening with Wellbeing Wednesdays this year?

 Promoting a positive wellbeing is very important to us and we want to bring you the best and safest programme this year.
 Due to social distancing measures that are currently in place, Wellbeing Wednesdays will look slightly different this term.
-Many of our events will be brought to you online, but we are looking forward to running a few on campus as well.
-Our activities on campus will have a limited capacity due to the current circumstances.
-Whichever way we deliver each week's event, we'll make sure it's exciting and beneficial for your wellbeing.
-You can keep up-to-date with what's coming up on our website and socials (@hertssu)
+We will be delivering a completely virtual programme of events for Semester A. Take a look at what's coming up here

 Can I still be a Student Rep this year?

 Yes!
-We will still be recruiting and supporting Student Reps this year.
-If you're interested in being a Student Rep for the 2020-21 academic year, get in contact with your School Community Organiser (SCO) and they'll be able to give you more information about how to put yourself forward
+This year we hosted our Student Rep elections online.
+If you're interested in being a Student Rep for the 2020-21 academic year and your course has a vacancy, get in contact with your School Community Organiser (SCO) and they'll be able to give you more information about how to put yourself forward

 I’m hoping to be a Student Rep. Will I receive training?

 Yes.
 We’re still here to support Student Reps, we hosted a Student Rep conference back in October where Reps received training, if you're joining late as a Rep then get in contact so we can catch you up on what was missed.
 We will also provide year-round development opportunities for you with our brand new Student Leaders Development Programme.